Class Basics: Spinning

 What to Wear to Spinning

-Always wear tight fitting clothing – never wear long baggy pants that could get caught in the pedals.
-While you do not need them to join the class, moisture-wicking clothes, padded cycling shorts, and proper cycling shoes are ideal for comfort.
+Always wear tight-fitting clothes never baggy clothing that can get caught in the pedals.
+While not imperative, moisture-wicking clothes, padded cycling shorts, and cycling shoes are ideal for a comfortable workout.

 Ready to give a spinning class a try?